Biographies Characteristics Analysis

 • Abrikosov A. A. and L. (physics) - 2003;

-The list, we hope, will be continued in the coming years.
-The Nobel laureates of Russia and the USSR, whose names and surnames we have given above, were not fully represented, but only in such areas as physics, literature and economics.
-In addition, the leaders of our country also distinguished themselves in medicine and physiology, chemistry, and also received two Peace Prizes.
-But we will talk about them another time.
+The list, we hope, will be continued in subsequent years.
+The Nobel laureates of Russia and the USSR, whose names we cited above, were not fully represented, but only in such areas as physics, literature and economics.
+In addition, figures from our country also distinguished themselves in medicine, physiology, chemistry, and also received two Peace Prizes.
+But we'll talk about them another time.

 Nobel laureates in physics

-Many physicists from our country have been awarded this prestigious award.
-Let's talk more about some of them.
+Many physicists from our country have been awarded this prestigious prize.
+Let's tell you more about some of them.

 Tamm Igor Evgenievich